username-deepak/spring-music/labs-concourse/02-unit-build/README.md

 fly -t main set-pipeline -p spring-music -c pipeline.yml -v username=<your username> -l credentials.yml
 ```

 The additional `-l` parameter allows for loading multiple parameter values from exteranl files.
 You may have more than one of these parameter files.
-Parameter files that contain secrets should be careful managed as to not leak these credentials to others.
-FYI - Concourse has additional features that allow it to integrate with Credhub allowing secrets to be managed indpendently of the pipeline setup.
+Parameter files that contain secrets should be careful managed as to not leak these credentials to others[*].

-...
+After you apply the changes, review the pipeline.
+The additional job should trigger automatically and, if all goes well, turn green.
+This time, the pipeline did not need to re-execute from the beginning because the state of the previous job was successful.

+Note however, that there are no new files in the Minio bucket.
+This is because we haven't done anything with the output if this job.
+We'll address this in the next lab.

+## Extra Credit

+Set the initial version to something other than 1.0.0 - say 2.1.5.

+## Extra Extra Credit

+Parameterize the version so it can be passed via the fly command line.

+[*] See https://concourse-ci.org/creds.html for a deeper discussion about options for managing credentials external to Concourse.